intel-iot-devkit/how-to-code-samples/watering-system/python/README.md

 You must install the Intel® XDK on the Intel® IoT Gateway, by following the directions on the above link, under the section "Connecting to the Intel® XDK".

-The Arduino 101\* needs to have the Firmata\* firmware installed.
+The Arduino 101\*(branded Genuino 101\* outside the U.S.) board needs to have the Firmata\* firmware installed.
 If you have IMRAA installed on your gateway, this will be done automatically.
-Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manully on to your Arduino 101\*.
+Otherwise, install the StandardFirmata or ConfigurableFirmata sketch manully on to your Arduino 101\*(branded Genuino 101\* outside the U.S.) board.

-You will also need to configure the `config.json` in the example to use the Arduino 101\*.
+You will also need to configure the `config.json` in the example to use the Arduino 101\*(branded Genuino 101\* outside the U.S.) board.
 See the section "Configuring the example" below.

 ### Twilio\* API key